Navigating Aggression: Addressing Hitting in Children With ADHD

 • There is a significant correlation between ADHD and aggressive behaviour in children.

-• Certain ADHD can alter mood states and potentially increase irritability or aggression.
+• Certain ADHD medications can alter mood states and potentially increase irritability or aggression.

 • Genetic factors play a role in the link between ADHD and aggression.